 - Share knowledge and practices with other hubs within the K4C consortium

 Immigrant Women Integration Program (IWIP) Community Based Participatory Action Research Course

-This is a project-based, post-secondary level course about the principles and practices of Community-Based Participatory Action Research (CBPAR) for immigrant and newcomer women living in the Greater Toronto Area to explore the potential of CBPAR for social change.
+Based out of the Center for Learning and Development, the IWIP CBPAR course is a project-based, post-secondary level course about the principles and practices of Community-Based Participatory Action Research (CBPAR) for immigrant and newcomer women living in the Greater Toronto Area, seeking to explore the potential of CBPAR for social change.
 For the purposes of this course CBPAR is defined as “A research approach that involves active participation of stakeholders, those whose lives are affected by the issue being studied, in all phases of research for producing useful results to make positive changes.”
-(Nelson, Ochocka, Griffin & Lord, 1998, p.12) https://communityresearchcanada.ca/intro-to-cbr/
+(Nelson, Ochocka, Griffin & Lord, 1998, p.12)

 In the first part of the course students develop a practical understanding of CBPAR purpose, principles and phases and a mix of more traditional and arts-based research methods through readings, reflection, and experiential learning activities.
 In the second part of the course students have the opportunity to design and carry out a CBPAR project on a topic of their choice either on their own or in small groups.

 By the end of this course students are able to: